 Initialization Commands > Initial Reset must be checked and Type set to init.
-Enable ARM semihosting can be enabled whether semi-hosting will be used or not.
+Enable ARM semihosting can be enabled whether semi-hosting will be used or not - it should be disabled for Mi-V RISC-V targets since they do not yet support semi-hosting.